 Hvar is the island of Croatian wine.
 With a 2,400-year-long history, the oldest surviving Plavac Mali vineyard in the world, and wines that are exported all over the world, to California and China, to Russia and Singapore, Hvar’s wine pedigree is unquestionable.
 But did you know about Hvar’s award-winning beer producer?

 One of my favorite stories on Hvar, Polish Hvarophile, found her man on the island and brought her passion for beer with her, opening the first Hvar micro-brewery a couple of doors away from Hotel Podstine in Hvar Town.
 She soon won her first award for her brews, which include wheat beer and stout.
 A true hidden gem for beer lovers.

 More Things To Do On Hvar Island

 Hvar Island, a popular beach resort, attracts thousands of people each day, especially in the summer.
 The Dalmatian coast, with its plentiful islands, is lined with many coves and places to explore.
 Check out these great ideas for side trips, extra activities, or day excursions.

 When you’re on an island like Hvar, you have to take part in some of the water activities.
-The swimming is great, but a half-day guided kayak tour of Hvar island is not to be missed.
+The swimming is excellent, but a half-day guided kayak tour of Hvar island is not to be missed.
 It will allow you to take in the sun, enjoying the stunning beauty of the Adriatic Sea’s pleasant blue waters.

 The route is often shadowed by the coast’s tall pine trees, giving a balance of sun and shade.
 Then, maneuver through the narrow straits and along islands where you can enjoy your lunch on one of the small hidden pebble beaches.
 While you’re there, have fun swimming and snorkeling.

 Are you an adventurous foodie?
 Then a Blue Cave and Gastronomy Tour is something that must be added to your itinerary.
 This is THE foodie lovers’ tour for anyone keen to also explore.